drasi-project/docs/docs/content/how-to-guides/installation/install-on-kind/_index.md

   ✓ Apply: ReactionProvider/StoredProc: complete
 ```

-Note that the Drasi install process also installs [DAPR](https://dapr.io/) on the kind cluster, along with some infrastructure components used by Drasi and DAPR, such as [Redis](https://redis.io/) and [Mongo DB](https://www.mongodb.com/).
+Note that the Drasi install process also installs [Dapr](https://dapr.io/) on the kind cluster, along with some infrastructure components used by Drasi and Dapr, such as [Redis](https://redis.io/) and [Mongo DB](https://www.mongodb.com/).

 If `drasi init` completes without error, the Drasi environment is ready for use and you can start to create [Sources](/how-to-guides/configure-sources/), [Continuous Queries](/how-to-guides/write-continuous-queries/), and [Reactions](/how-to-guides/configure-reactions/).

-If you want to verify that your new Drasi environment is working correctly, you can walk through the [Getting Started tutorial](/getting-started/) using your new environment instead of the Dev Container suggested in the tutorial.
+If you want to verify that your new Drasi environment is working correctly, you can walk through the [Getting Started tutorial](/getting-started/) using your new Drasi environment instead of the Dev Container suggested in the tutorial.

-## Troubleshooting Installation Errors
+## Troubleshooting Installation Problems
 If any of installation steps fail, a check mark will appear next to the failed step and the installation process will abort.
 For example:

 ```